Rafu Shimpo: Founding

-World War II & Japanese American Incarceration
+World War II and Japanese American incarceration

 Togo Tanaka, the editor of the paper's English language section, appealed unsuccessfully to the United States government to allow the paper to continue printing in the event of war with Japan, and oversaw the paper's last edition before he was sent to the Manzanar internment camp.

 The paper ceased publication in 1942 due to the incarceration of Japanese Americans at President Franklin D. Roosevelt's order.
 It was revived in 1946, due to Akira Komai's foresight and the loyalty of his employees.
 Komai had arranged for the paper's rent to be paid during the war and hid the Japanese type under the floorboards.

 As of 1992, circulation was 23,000.
 By 1997, “the laborious process of hand setting the several thousand syllabic characters and ideograms used in Japanese, which took up to three hours per page, [had] given way to a rapid computerized operation.”

-Financial Troubles
+Financial troubles

 In March 2010, the Los Angeles Times reported that The Rafu Shimpo was losing circulation and money, and was the target of community drives hoping to save the newspaper from going out of business.

 On March 25, 2016, publisher Michael Komai released an "open letter" stating that the paper had lost $750,000 over the prior three years, was projected to lose $350,000 in 2016, and would have to close at the end of that year unless its finances improved.
 In the hopes of generating 10,000 new subscribers and raising $500,000, Komai introduced an eNewspaper subscription drive in the same "open letter".

-Rafu Shimpo is still operating online as of February 2023.
+In 2025, Komai announced that the paper will move out of Little Tokyo due to rising rents and relocate to 300 W. Beverly Blvd. in Montebello.